 As I said above, these plants let me know spring is in the air!

-The Daphne Eternal is one that should bloom from Spring through the Fall.
+The Eternal Fragrance Daphne is one that should bloom from Spring through the Fall.
 You can check prices here.

 It would bloom these gorgeous purple flowers and was very fragrant.
 Wisteria grows quite high and the vine is very thick, so it needs a strong support.